Dental Health After Pediatric Cancer Therapy

 - A permanent tooth falls out.

-- Other dental concerns.
+- Other dental problems.

 - Survivors should let their dentists know about their cancer history and treatment.